gabeharms/Coding-Practice/React/README.md

-### This directory contains all practice projects focused on learning React
+### Explaination
+This is a repo where I put all of my practice work.
+It is organized by framework/language and the file structure is as follows:

+/{Framework/Language}/{Project Name}i